Uzayn/Uzayn/README.md

 - 👋 Hi, I’m @Uzayn
 - 🌱 I’m currently learning and open to great developing experiences
 - 💞️ I’m looking to collaborate on projects
-- 📫 Reach me @koleoshohuzain
+- 📫 Reach me @koleoshohuzain@gmail.com

 <!---
 Uzayn/Uzayn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.